JanuszHain/RxJavaBasics/README.md

 ## Retrolambda

-Retrolambda seems scarry when combained with RxJava, but it is simple mechanism.
+Retrolambda seems scary when combined with RxJava, but it is a simple mechanism.

 Example in Java: